This process is currently under review. Please check this web page regularly for updates. Please forward any queries to firstname.lastname@example.org

 - Rules governing the use of QUB Computer Resources and Acceptable Use Guidance.

-In exceptional circumstances, the University reserves the right, through the CPG, to suspend or withdraw recognition from an approved recognised teacher/supervisor.
-Such a recommendation would be made only where continuing recognition would be clearly unsatisfactory on teaching performance or other general conduct grounds.
+In exceptional circumstances, the University reserves the right, through ECQS, to suspend or withdraw recognition from an approved recognised teacher/supervisor.
+Such a recommendation would be made only where continuing recognition would be clearly unsatisfactory on teaching/supervisory performance or other general conduct grounds.

 If it is decided that recognition should be temporarily withdrawn the recognised teacher/supervisor will be clearly advised of the reasons.

-Where an investigation is required, this shall be carried out following a procedure agreed with the Chair of the CPG and shall involve a member of the CPG.
+Where an investigation is required, this shall be carried out following a procedure agreed with the Chair of ECQS and shall involve a member of ECQS or pool of University Quality Assurance Reviewers.
 The Principal/Director shall forward a report, with recommendation, of the outcome of the investigation to the Chair of CPG.
 The Chair shall communicate, in writing, his/her decision to the recognised teacher/supervisor giving reasons for the decision.